 This presentation provides an overview of the resources and services the GLBT Center provides for students, staff and faculty; explores the climate for GLBT students on campus; discusses strategies for proactively creating a GLBT-inclusive classroom environment; and covers techniques for responding to climate concerns in the classroom.

-Project SAFE is an introductory workshop that addresses a wide range of information, including identity terms associated with the GLBT community, issues that GLBT students often deal with during the coming out process, concerns that GLBT students face both in and out of the classroom, ways that allies can create inclusive environments, and the on- and off-campus resources available to students.
+Project SAFE is an introductory workshop that addresses a wide range of information, including identity terms associated with the GLBT community, strategies for supporting transgender students, issues that GLBT students often deal with during the coming out process, concerns that GLBT students face both in and out of the classroom, ways that allies can create inclusive environments, and the on- and off-campus resources available to students.